Ruth currently studies the Biological Sciences at Cambridge University, England. Resident 'Science Behind the Movies' freelance writer.

 All too often we get carried away believing (or worse, repeating) everything we are told and don't spend enough time questioning what's actually been said.
 We've picked 10 very common health mantras you hear everyday and weeded out the worst of the lies, because we want you to eat all the avocados.
 All of them.

 In anticipation of the upcoming release of 'Skyfall,' the 23rd installment of the James Bond franchise, we've explored five of our favorite Bond gadgets and put them to the test of reality.
 It's every guy's (and probably girl's) dream to have their own real life Q and his accompanying gadgets.
-But how many of these are accurate portrayals of reality and how many are far-flung fantasies that belong on the big screen?
+But how many of these are accurate portrayals of reality and how many are far-flung fantasies that belong

 In the new sci-fi hit 'Looper,' starring Bruce Willis, Joseph Gordon-Levitt and Emily Blunt, the mob uses “Loopers” and time travel to kill targets in the 30-year past.
 But how much of the film is based on actual hard science?